CEO/CMO and Director of Publishing Operations

 Kunz has developed and led the company’s diverse revenue streams which tap into print and electronic media that reach consumers in retail stores and campus bookstores throughout the world, and on their computer, mobile smart phone, and television.

-By 2008 they published their first nursing book.
+In 2008 they published their first nursing book.
 This book was a student-friendly edition of Florence Nightingale’s Notes on Nursing.
 In its first year it became ‘required reading’, and also put on the ‘recommended reading list’ of many university and college nursing programs, throughout the USA and Canada.
-This recognition help propel this book into the best-selling book in its category.
+This recognition helped propel this book into the best-selling book in its category.

 Kunz is an AHA Certified Instructor and specializes in providing AHA Certification classes in ACLS, BLS, and PALS.
 She is also a certified six-sigma green belt (CSSGB); and also licensed in NY as an RN and as an ANP.